mbcovid19updates/mbcovid19updates.github.io/vaccine/index.md

 The following are (non-supersite) clinics offering walk-in immunizations.
 No appointments are necessary.

+**🚨 450 OPEN APPOINTMENTS FOR MODERNA AT RBC DOWNTOWN WINNIPEG TODAY** If you're looking for a fast and guaranteed "almost walk-in" Moderna (age 18+) appointment in Winnipeg today, call [1-844-626-8222](tel:18446268222) or visit [online booking](https://patient.petalmd.com/login?groupId=6032) to schedule an appointment for this afternoon!

 Location | Address | Date | Time | Info
 --- | --- | --- | --- | ---
 **Winnipeg** | **Gilbert Park Gym** (35 Gilbert Ave) | **June 30th** | **11:00AM - 5:00PM** | **For Gilbert Park residents and family only!**  Moderna vaccines available for 2nd doses.
 Limited walk-ins (must be 18+)